JaggedArray and JaggedArray Nodes

 Content Nodes

-Content nodes describe the structure that the text is stored in, from that level of the tree on.
-Currently, all content nodes are JaggedArrayNodes, nodes which describe a JaggedArray (list of lists) structure.
+Content nodes describe the structure in which the text is stored, from that level of the tree onward.
+Currently, all content nodes are JaggedArrayNodes — nodes which describe a JaggedArray (i.e., a list of lists) structure.

 JaggedArray

-A JaggedArray is a nested array (i.e. a list of lists) of a certain depth, with the lowest level being an array of strings.
+JaggedArrayA JaggedArray is a nested array of a specific depth, with the lowest level being an array of strings.
 A JaggedArray with a depth of 2 is an array of arrays of strings.
-A common example of a text represented by a JaggedArray of a depth of 2 is the structure of a book of Tanakh.
+A typical example of a text represented by a JaggedArray of a depth of 2 is the structure of a book of Tanakh.
 A book of Tanakh has many chapters, and each chapter has many verses.
-Each chapter is represented by an array within the outer array, and contains numerous strings, with each string representing a verse.
-The position of an item in the array reflects the structural information about that item.
+Each chapter is represented by an array within the outer array, which contains numerous strings, each representing a verse.
+An item's position in the array reflects its structural information.

-An Example of a JaggedArray of depth=2
+Example: A JaggedArray of depth=2

-The example below mocks a JaggedArray for a text with four chapters, each of those chapters containing a variable number of verses.
+JaggedArray of depth=2The example below mocks a JaggedArray for a text with four chapters, each containing a variable number of verses.
 Each sub-array represents a chapter.
 Each string inside the sub-array is a verse of the given chapter.

 [